BillClintonAglomasa/Data_analysis/R/README.md

 This folder contains R script for data analysis.

-1. This is a preliminary file to do meta analysis using meta package.
+1. Meta_analysis_VRE.R is a preliminary script to do meta analysis using meta package.